Email Thread Groups

 Lexbe’s threading visualizer is an interactive, hierarchical display of the emails within a thread (screenshots below).

-To return back to Browse, click the “Browse” Button
+To return back to Browse, click the “Browse” button.

-To go to the ‘Select Email Thread’ page, click the three dots in the blue banner
+To go to the ‘Select Email Thread’ page, click the three dots in the blue banner.

-The “Not Available” boxes are missing emails (additional details below)
+The “Not Available” boxes represent missing emails.

-Threading Visualizer: Email Thread Group View
+Threading Visualizer: Email Thread Group View & Email Detail View

 Comparing Two Documents